toddstoker/keap-api-sunset/readme.md

 - `data()->query('ContactGroup', ...)` with `['Id' => [1, 5, 10, 25]]`
 - IN searching to fetch only specific tags by ID array

-**REST v2 Gap:**
+**Current REST v2 Solution:**
-- ❌ Must paginate through all tags
+- Retrieving tags endpoint only supports limited fields to filter by

-- Cannot request specific subset of tags by ID
+**Workaround:** Must paginate through all tags and manually filter client-side

 **Impact:** Inefficient data retrieval when only specific tags are needed